Kjdragan/multi-agent-adk-integration/multi_agent_research_platform/docs/QUICKSTART_a.md

 5. Watch the real-time progress indicator
 6. View comprehensive results with sources and analysis

+**Note**: The Streamlit interface automatically handles agent activation.
+For programmatic usage, see the API examples below.

 #### 3. Try Advanced Features
 ```
 Create a comprehensive analysis of artificial intelligence applications in healthcare, including current uses, benefits, challenges, and future opportunities.